wizards-of-lua/wizards-of-lua/docs/_modules/Time/sleep.md

 ```lua
 Time.sleep(100)
 ```
-Since <tt>sleep</tt> is a widely used function, there is a shortcut for it.
+Since 'sleep' is a widely used function, there is a shortcut for it.
 ```lua
 sleep(100)
 ```